 ntime

-Integer value used for survival to constrain ensemble calculations to an ntime grid of time points over the observed event times.
-Alternatively if a vector of values of length greater than one is supplied, it is assumed these are the time points to be used (these will be adjusted to match closest observed event times).
+Integer value for survival to constrain ensemble calculations to an ntime grid of time points over the observed event times.
+If a vector of values with length greater than one is supplied, it is assumed these are the time points to be used (adjusted to match closest observed event times).
 Setting ntime to zero (or NULL) uses all observed event times.

 cause

 Integer value between 1 and J indicating the event of interest for splitting a node for competing risks, where J is the number of event types.
-If not specified, the default is to use a composite splitting rule that averages over all event types.
-Can also be a vector of non-negative weights of length J specifying weights for each event (for example, a vector of ones reverts to the default composite split statistic).
-Regardless of how cause is specified, estimates for all event types are returned.
+If not specified, the default is a composite splitting rule averaging over all event types.
+Can also be a vector of non-negative weights of length J specifying weights for each event (a vector of ones reverts to the default composite split statistic).
+Estimates for all event types are returned regardless of how cause is specified.

 perf.type

-Optional character value specifying metric used for predicted value, variable importance (VIMP), and error rate.
-Reverts to the family default metric if not specified. perf.type="none" turns off performance entirely which is a useful way to turn off C-index calculations for big survival data (which can be expensive).
-Values allowed for univariate/multivariate classification are: perf.type="misclass" (default), perf.type="brier" and perf.type="gmean".
+Optional character value specifying the metric used for predicted value, variable importance (VIMP), and error rate.
+Defaults to the family metric if not specified. perf.type="none" turns off performance entirely, useful for turning off C-error rate calculations for large survival data (which can be expensive).
+Values allowed for univariate/multivariate classification are: perf.type="misclass" (default), perf.type="brier", and perf.type="gmean".

 proximity